CleverRaven/Cataclysm-DDA/COMPILING_osx.md

 Options:

 NATIVE=osx
-    Build cataclysm-dda for os x.
+Build for os x.

 TILES=1
-    Builds the SDL version, omit this for ncurses/console version.
+Build the SDL version, omit for ncurses/console version.

 RELEASE=1
-    Builds an optimized 'release' version, omit for debug version.
+Build an optimized 'release' version, omit for debug version.

 OSX_MIN=version
-    Sets -mmacosx-version-min= (mine needs to be 10.6 to compile), omit for 10.5.
+Setxs -mmacosx-version-min= (mine needs to be 10.6 to compile), omit for 10.5.

 LIBEXT=1
-    Search for libs somewhere else (defaults to /usr/local) LIBEXT_DIR=~/opt/catdda
+Search for libs somewhere else (defaults to /usr/local)

+LIBEXT_DIR=~/opt/catdda
 Path to search for libs.
 This should be where ncursesw/gettext is installed.
 I use ~/opt/catdda to keep it out of the way of other stuff.